elainekodama/flashcards/README.md

 This is an iOS application in which users can create flashcards sets without that issue of one-time paper use.
 This application supports the iPad Pencil, so that ANY material can be handdrawn or handwritten, but also supports images and text.

-This was coded entirely in Swift using XCode
+This is programming in Swift using XCode, and implements the FireBase API and the MVC and delegation design pattern.

 This was made as a final project for an iOS programming class, but is being worked on for deployment.